SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 The result is shown below.
-The customer now arrives at about 0.64195.
+The customer now arrives at about 0.64195, (or 10.58092 if you are not using Python 3).
 Changing the seed value would change that time.

 .. literalinclude:: bankprograms/bank05.out

 The display looks pretty untidy.
 In the next example I will try and make it tidier.
+Also if you are not using Python 3 you out will differ.
+The output for Python 2 is given in Appendix A.

 .. index:: bank02